Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO with First-order Feedback

-where the inequality $(a)$ follows from the Lipschitzness of the cost and constraint functions, $(b)$ follows from the inequality that $(x+y)^2\leq 2x^2 +2x^2$, $(c)$ follows from the fact that for non-negative $x,y,$, we have $\sqrt{x+y}\leq\sqrt{x}+\sqrt{y},$ and inequality $(d)$ follows from the monotonicity of the $Q(t)$ variables and the convexity of the $\Phi(\cdot)$ function.
+where inequality $(a)$ follows from the $G$-Lipschitzness of the cost and constraint functions and using triangle inequality, $(b)$ follows from the fact that $(x+y)^2\leq 2x^2 +2y^2$, $(c)$ follows from the fact that for any two non-negative real numbers $x,y,$ we have $\sqrt{x+y}\leq\sqrt{x}+\sqrt{y},$ and $(d)$ follows from the monotonicity of the $Q(t)$ variables and the convexity of the $\Phi(\cdot)$ function.
 Plugging in the above bound in \eqref{eq:intermediate1}, we obtain